Материалът на български виж ТУК.

 In the first place I don’t know any serious person who dreams of a life like this.
 If we look at what the life of Schubert or of Mozart was like, or how Mendeleev or Van Gogh lived, or the young Wagner, who literally starved to buy paper to write on… But these are people who have left their trace in history.
 Our model of and criteria for what is essential are absolutely mistaken and worthless.’
 (TV7: ‘Direct Democracy’, 06.06.
 2015)

 ‘No great achievement is possible without a minimum level of difficulty.
 We have this essential level of minimum difficulty in Bulgaria in abundance.
-Why has Teodosii’s school of science garnered more gold medals than both Germany and France together?
+Why has Teodosii’s school of science garnered more gold medals than both England and France together?
 Don’t they live better than us, don’t they enjoy better conditions, don’t they experience fewer difficulties, don’t they enjoy more state support, don’t they have more educators?
 Why then do they have fewer successes than us?
 Difficulties are a blessing.
 Bulgaria has always experienced difficult conditions and it has always borne great fruits.
 I think we have paid an honourable price for these fruits and under no circumstances should we slide into preferring comfort to these devastating successes our nation has endowed us with.’
 (TV7: ‘Direct Democracy’, 06.06.2015)

 ‘The era of dictators has passed, now is the era of communicators.’